walyson-scarazzati/KafkaFastDelegateEvolucaoClusterDeBrokersAlura/README.md

    - Extract the archive

 2. **Start Zookeeper**
-   - Open Git Bash (not CMD or PowerShell)
+   - Open Git Bash (do not use CMD or PowerShell)
    - Navigate to the Kafka folder
    - Run:
      ```sh